NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Prenatal Testing

-At this time prenatal diagnosis is not possible as the gene responsible for familial mosaic monosomy 7 is unknown.
+At this time prenatal testing is not possible as mutation of a specific gene responsible for familial monosomy 7 is unknown.
 Monosomy 7 is not expected to be present in tissues sampled prenatally.

-Preimplantation genetic diagnosis (PGD) is not currently available, as there is no known gene or locus.
+Preimplantation genetic testing is not currently possible, as there is no known gene or locus.

 Resources

-No specific resources exist for Familial Mosaic Monosomy 7 Syndrome.
+No specific resources for Familial Monosomy 7 Syndrome have been identified by GeneReviews staff.

 References